gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 x = 10         # Integer type
 y = 3.14       # Float type
-z = x + y      # Implicit conversion: x is converted to float print(z)       # 13.14
+z = x + y      # Implicit conversion: x is converted to float
+# The interpreter infers that x (an int) needs to be converted to a float to match the type of y (type inference)
+print(z)       # 13.14

 a = "123"